clem9nt/42_Libft/README.md

 from scratch.
 This library is also intended to be used and enriched with the functions of our choice throughout the curriculum.

-The code is written in accordance with 42 coding style and ***all the functions are documented with docstrings***.
+The code is written in accordance with 42 C coding style and ***all the functions are documented with docstrings***.

 > *"It will contain a lot of general purpose functions your programs will rely
 > upon."* - [Subject](https://cdn.intra.42.fr/pdf/pdf/57361/en.subject.pdf)